nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Selects session at specified index and displays list of students in that session.

 Examples:
-- `select 1` will return a list of students from the 1st session.
+- `select 1` will return a list of students from the first session.

 --------------------------------------------------------------------------------------------------------------